papb/jsonify-error/README.md

 * `dist/jsonify-error.es5.js`
 * `dist/jsonify-error.es5.min.js`

-Or if you're developing a browser library with Browserify, you can just `require("jsonify-error")` normally.
+Or if you're developing a browser library with Browserify, you can just require it normally, as if you were in a Node environment.

 ## In Node